Your Business Tagline

 A Kist in Thyme

 The Kist in Thyme has a fabulous track record of getting everyone laughing, whilst also thinking about social history and changes to our relationship with plants that have happened in the last 70 years.
-The multi-dimensional, experiential Kist sessions have had been loved by audiences at The National Museum of Rural Life, The Scottish Storytelling Centre in Edinburgh, The Ashmolean Museum in Oxford and The MacRobert Art Centre in Stirling amongst others with new tour dates available from Spring 2021…read more
+The multi-dimensional, experiential Kist sessions have had been loved by audiences at The National Museum of Rural Life, The Scottish Storytelling Centre in Edinburgh, The Ashmolean Museum in Oxford and The MacRobert Art Centre in Stirling amongst others with new elements developing during Scotland Year of Stories 2022 and tour dates available from Summer 2022…read more

 Herbal Magic and Potent Potions